woudc/woudc-guidebook/en/index.md

 ## 1.6 Contributing to WOUDC
 The WOUDC is the standard archive for ozone and ultraviolet data.
 By contributing data to the WOUDC, a contributor leverages the following benefits:

-- No cost, authoritative, independent storage and backup of their data.
+- No cost, authoritative, independent storage and backup of their data
-- 24/7 web-based public access to their data via numerous data access mechanisms providing enhanced user experience as well as multi-application machine access.
+- 24/7 web-based public access to their data via numerous data access mechanisms providing enhanced user experience as well as multi-application machine access
-- Value added discovery, visualization and access capabilities for their data using international standards.
+- Value added discovery, visualization and access capabilities for their data using international standards
-- Value added products created from their data, such as geospatial/GIS data formats, maps, and graphs.
+- Value added products created from their data, such as geospatial/GIS data formats, maps, and graphs

 In order for a contributor to be eligible to submit data, they must:

-- Be registered with the WOUDC (as well as GAW which is strongly recommended);
+- Be registered with the WOUDC (as well as GAW which is strongly recommended)
-- have their station registered with the WOUDC (and preferably GAW); and
+- have their station registered with the WOUDC (and preferably GAW)
-- have the data types that the WOUDC processes (ozone data and ultraviolet data) in the extCSV file format.
+- have the data types that the WOUDC processes (ozone data and ultraviolet data) in the extCSV file format

 If the data being submitted is not of ozone or ultraviolet, it may be eligible to be part of one of the other 5 world data centres: